fancy-flashcard/ffc/docs/README.md

 To sum it up, FFC is as good as physical index cards but you will not have to carry the cards with you to be able to learn on your commute to school/work or when you have a few minutes of free time and don't know what to do.

+To understand how it all works please read this README, we try to cover our every thought.
+If you have any questions about our ideas, feel free to contact us.

 ## Architecture

 ### [Progressive Web App](https://web.dev/progressive-web-apps/)